-A practical course in grammar, punctuation, sentence structure and editing techniques.
-Course requires that students apply these principles to business writing.
+An introduction to current business writing practices with particular attention to mechanics, punctuation and grammar.
 Students may take either ENGL 104 or BUS 104, but not both.

-ENGL 105 Technical and Report Writing (3)
+ENGL 105 Technical and ReportWriting (3)

 A practical course in organizing, developing, and writing technical information, including reports.
 Attention given to (1) organizational patterns and report formats common to scientific and technical disciplines and (2) technical writing conventions, including heading, illustrations, style and tone.
 Same course as ENGR 231.
 Prerequisite: ENGL 101 or ENGL 104.